omar-wanis/Egyptian-Universities-Guide/README.md

-this is first project I uploaded here on git hub
+this is first project I uploaded here on github.